oshoham/oshoham.github.io/source/_posts/Response-to-Aunt-Dan-and-Lemon.md

 * **What doesn't change?** The adult Lemon, the narrator, is a fixed point throughout the play.

-## Don't Forget Yourself
+## What Does the World Demand of Me?

-* **What does this world demand of me?** _Aunt Dan and Lemon_ asks the audience to reflect on how fascist ideas are passed down from generation to generation and still exist in our society.
-The play makes this intention known by showing a natural progression from Aunt Dan's idealization of Kissinger to Lemon's monologue about admiring the honesty of the Nazis and the necessity of killing.
+_Aunt Dan and Lemon_ asks the audience to reflect on how fascist ideas are passed down from generation to generation, and to acknowledge that fascism still exists in our society today.
+The play makes this intention known by showing a natural progression from Aunt Dan's idealization of Henry Kissinger to Lemon's monologue about admiring the honesty of the Nazis and the necessity of killing.

-## Theatrical Mirrors

 # Concept Sentences

 ## Simple Sentence

+_Aunt Dan and Lemon_ is about the allure of fascism.

 ## Complex Sentence

+_Aunt Dan and Lemon_ is about how fascist ideology can be passed down from generation to generation, even among people in our society who seem to be no different from us.

 ## Three to Five Sentence version of the story

+_Aunt Dan and Lemon_ is about a British woman named Lemon with a difficult childhood who grows up idealizing her "Aunt" Dan, an American friend of her parents.
+Aunt Dan worships Henry Kissinger, defends U.S. military policy in the Vietnam War, and tells a young Lemon violent and sexually explicit stories about her wild youth at Oxford.
+As an adult, Lemon internalizes Aunt Dan's worldview and becomes a fascist apologist, believing that compassion is a lie and admiring the "honesty" of the Nazis and killers in general.